On the intersection of local Arthur packets for classical groups and applications: Theorem (1) and (2)

-This completes the proof of the lemma. \end{proof} As a consequence of the previous lemma, we show that if $dual_k^+$ is applicable on an extended multi-segment after a composition of basic operators, then there exists and admissible order of the original extended multi-segment for which we can apply $dual_k^+$ directly.
+This is an admissible order for $\EE_{\rho}$ since $ui_{k,j}$ is applicable on $ dual_k^{+}( \EE_{\rho})$.
+Then by comparing the support, Theorem \ref{thm applicability of dual_k} implies $dual_k^{+}$ is applicable on $\EE_{\rho,\gg}$ and the equality holds.
+This completes the proof of the lemma. \end{proof} As a consequence of the previous lemma, we show that if $dual_k^+$ is applicable on an extended multi-segment after a composition of basic operators, then there exists an admissible order of the original extended multi-segment for which we can apply $dual_k^+$ directly.
 This corollary is used as a reduction step in the arguments of later sections. \begin{cor} Suppose $\EE\in\Rep$ and denote $\FF=\EE_{\rho}$.
-Suppose $dual_k^{+}$ is applicable on $\FF$ and $\FF'$ is obtained from $\FF$ by a sequence of basic operators.
+Suppose $dual_k^{+}$ is applicable on $\FF$, and $\FF'$ is obtained from $\FF$ by a sequence of basic operators.
 Then there exists an admissible $\gg$ order of $\FF'$ and $k'$ such that $dual_{k'}$ is applicable $(\FF')_{\gg}$. \end{cor} \begin{proof} It suffices to show that if $\FF'=dual \circ ui_{i,j} \circ dual(\FF)$ or $\FF'=ui_{i,j}(\FF)$, then $dual_k^{+}$ is applicable on $\FF'$ if and only if $dual_k^{+}$ is applicable on $\FF$.

 Suppose $\FF'=dual \circ ui_{i,j} \circ dual(\FF)$.
 Then We know $dual_k^{+}$ is applicable on $\FF'$ (resp. $\FF$) if and only if $dual_{k}^{-}$ is applicable on $dual(\FF')$ (resp. $dual(\FF)$).
 On the other hand, Lemma \ref{lem commutativity of partial dual}(a) implies $dual_{k}^{-}$ is applicable on $dual(\FF')$ if and only if the same holds on $dual(\FF)$, and hence we are done.